 Soil pH Testing

-Soil testing will NOT identify problems related to inadequate sunlight, soil drainage, weeds, insects, diseases, pesticides, herbicides and other sources of damage.
-For help understanding these or other issues, contact us at one of the Helplines.
+Soil pH testing - and even comprehensive soil testing - will NOT identify problems related to sunlight, drainage, weeds, insects, pesticides, herbicides, and other sources of damage.
+For help understanding these other issues, contact one of our Helplines.